Engin-Boot/capture-behavior-of-a-visit-counter-Harshis517/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
+  Given sensor works perfectly.
-  When
+  When patients enters the faculty
-  Then
+  Then patients are properly effectively reported

 Scenario: Alert when seating capacity is full

-  Given
+  Given the sensor works perfectly.
-  When
+  When the seating capacity is full
-  Then
+  Then ther is an alert in the sensor